top of page

 Blurred Vision or Double Vision

-Blurred or double vision is one of the most common signs of eye problems in adults.
+Blurred or double vision is one of the most common eye problems and can be an alarming indication.

-If you experience this, it is imperative to see an eye doctor as soon as possible.
-They can determine the underlying cause of your symptoms and recommend the appropriate treatment.
+If you notice sudden or persistent changes in your vision clarity, see an eye doctor as soon as possible.
+They can determine the cause of your complaints and recommend an appropriate treatment.

 Eye Pain or Discomfort

-Eye pain or discomfort is often one of the early signs of eye problems.
+Eye pain or discomfort are often early signs of eye problems.

-The most common ones include dry eye syndrome, eye strain, allergies, sinus infections, eye infections, or pink eye.
-However, they can also indicate more serious conditions such as uveitis, corneal abrasion, glaucoma, nerve damage, tumors, and more.
+The most common ones include dry eye syndrome, eye strain, allergies, sinus infections, or eye infections.
+However, they can also indicate severe conditions such as uveitis, corneal abrasion, glaucoma, nerve damage, tumors, and more.

-Intense pain in the eye is usually a significant cause of concern.
+Intense pain in the eye is a significant cause of concern.

-If you experience persistent and strong eye pain or discomfort, you should see an eye doctor immediately to examine you, diagnose you and provide proper treatment.
+If you have pain behind the eyeball or persistent and strong pain in the eye, see an eye doctor immediately to examine, diagnose, and treat you.

 Flashing Lights or Floaters

-Flashing lights or floaters are small specks or strings appearing and floating in your field of vision.
+Flashing lights or floaters are specks or strings appearing and floating in your field of vision.

 Both are typically triggered by natural aging or inflammation in the eye.
 Nevertheless, in some cases, they may also be a sign of a retinal tear or detachment.